 |Licensed to rip up the road in 95 countries|

-Added to this was a new Garmin Zumo 350 satnav, to replace my manky old Zumo 220, and a full set of Michelin maps covering the countries we were going through.
-Partly as an insurance policy against the satnav failing, partly so I could check the satnav wasn't trying to take us somewhere stupid, but mostly because I just love maps.
-We were going to be camping, so I bought a new Khyam Highlander, a tent with built-in poles that can be erected in under two minutes, and a dinky Trangia meths-burning stove for making morning coffee and emergency meals.
+Added to this was a new satnav, and a full set of Michelin maps covering the countries we were going through.
+Partly as an insurance policy against the satnav failing, partly so I could check the satnav wasn't trying to take us somewhere stupid, but mostly because I just love maps, and never miss a chance to add some to the stack.
+We were going to be camping, so I bought a new tent with built-in poles that can be erected in seconds, and a dinky meths-burning stove for making morning coffee and emergency meals.

 And that was pretty much it until May, when just six weeks from departure we started to think about accommodation.
 We were planning to avoid cities and camp most of the time - Steve and Mark would have liked nothing more than to set up tents in a ditch somewhere and fight bears all night, whereas Simon and I were keen to at least have somewhere clean for a shower and a shit - but we all thought it might be an idea to book somewhere to stay in Istanbul.
 Easily sorted.

 We held a few more planning sessions after that but, as usual, they involved beer, curry and talking bollocks and not a lot of actual planning.
 Attention was mostly focused on getting the bikes ready for the trip.
-I'd be taking my KTM 990 SMT, which I affectionately refer to as a big orange tractor on stilts.
-Mark and Steve would both be taking XT660Rs, big Yamaha single-cylinder trail bikes, and Simon had bought a horrible matt black Triumph Tiger 900 from a bloke who'd tried to turn it into a kind of rat bike before selling it on.
+I'd be taking my big orange tractor, a KTM supermoto.
+Mark and Steve would both be taking Yamaha Ténérés, and Simon had bought a horrible matt black Triumph from a bloke who'd tried to turn it into a kind of rat bike before selling it on.

 Come the morning of the trip, I loaded the bike up with panniers, topbox, tankbag and tent, set the satnav to take me to Harwich and hit the road.
 To work.
 Because it was Friday morning and I wasn't on holiday yet.
-But at least the bike seemed to be running OK, and frankly I was fucking excited.
+But at least the bike seemed to be running OK, and I was just a little bit excited.

 Read on here.